kelvinhDM/EC311_MorseProject_Fall2024/README.md

 We tested our project's code via testbench to test the behavior of the code.

+The testbench we used can be found under the Verilog Testbenches folder with the name **morsecode_tb.v**.

 The rest of the testing was done by pushing the bitstream generated to the FPGA board and manually testing the Morse code tree.

 # Video